csc-training/geocomputing/python/sentinel/sentinel_without_credentials/README.md

 module load geoconda
 python get_open_sentinel_buckets.py
 ```
-### The Script
+### Results

 The script prints out the first bucket's name, and the contents of the first 5 SAFEs in that bucket.
+The bucket's contents are accessible in the get_contents function.